httpwg/http-extensions/draft-ietf-httpbis-priority.md

 a PUSH_PROMISE or HEADERS frame.

+# Retransmission Scheduling

+Transport protocols such as TCP and QUIC provide reliability by detecting packet losses and retransmitting lost information.
+While this document specifies HTTP-layer prioritization, its effectiveness can be further enhanced if the transport layer factors priority into scheduling both new data and retransmission data.
+The remainder of this section discusses considerations when using QUIC.

+{{!I-D.ietf-quic-transport}}, Section 13.3 states "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the application indicate otherwise".
+When an HTTP/3 application uses the priority scheme defined in this document and the QUIC transport implementation supports application indicated stream priority, a transport that considers the relative priority of streams when scheduling both new data and retransmission data might better match the expectations of the application.
+However, there are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs.
+It could prioritize new data for a higher urgency stream over retransmission data for a lower priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.

+{{?I-D.ietf-quic-recovery}}, Section 6.2.4 also highlights consideration of application priorities when sending probe packets after PTO timer expiration.
+An QUIC implementation supporting application-indicated priorities might use the relative priority of streams when choosing probe data.

 # Fairness {#fairness}

 As a general guideline, a server SHOULD NOT use priority information for making